Second Session, 43rd Parliament

 Rob Botterell: …in the Kebaowek First Nation case, 2025…

-The Speaker: Member.
-Member, ask a question now.
+The Speaker: Member will ask the question now.

 [10:40 a.m.]

 The Speaker: Member.
-Member, ask a question now.
+The member will ask a question now.

-Rob Botterell: …B.C. may infringe UNDRIP rights in certain limited circumstances.
+Rob Botterell: “…as states may infringe UNDRIP rights in certain limited circumstances.”

-My question to the Attorney General: what is your plan to reassure British Columbians that First Nations do not have a veto and reassure First Nations that the Crown will act with utmost honour and good faith?
+My question.
+To the Attorney General: what is your plan to reassure British Columbians, that First Nations do not have a veto and reassure First Nations that the Crown will act with utmost honour and good faith in this government’s dealings with them?

 Hon.
 Niki Sharma: It’s always our job to act with honour, to present information to the public, to present when there are challenges that we need to overcome, to make it clear what we’re protecting and how we’re moving forward together.
 That’s been our approach on this side of the House repeatedly.